 Scope note:

 This class comprises the actions of making assertions about one property of an object or any single relation between two items or concepts.
+The property or relation need not be part of the CRM.
 The type of the property asserted to hold between two items or concepts can be described by the property P177 assigned property of type (is type of property assigned): E55 Type.